Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: The Salient Tensions of Emancipatory IA

 \section{The Salient Tensions of Emancipatory IA}

-Emancipatory IA situates itself within the tension between the oppressor and oppressed; and resolves that tension by making a normative commitment to side with the oppressed.
-However, attempting to simultaneously resolve several of the problems posed in Section \ref{sec:framework} evokes other critical tensions---spanning the technological, social, political, economic, epistemic, legal, and personal.
-These tensions will manifest as we collectively put the theories to practice.
-In this section, we briefly discuss a short selection of such tensions that we must negotiate.
+Emancipatory IA situates itself within the conflict between oppression and liberation; and resolves that tension by making a normative commitment to side with the oppressed.
+Attempting to simultaneously address the many problems enumerated in Section \ref{sec:problem} will likely require us to negotiate other critical tensions---spanning the technological, social, political, economic, epistemic, legal, and personal.
+We briefly discuss a short selection of such tensions in this section.